-As accounting officer, I confirm that the corporation has had due regard to the framework of authorities governing regularity, propriety and compliance and the requirements of grand funding agreements and contracts with ESFA and has considered its responsibility to notify ESFA of material irregularity, impropriety and non-compliance with those authorities and terms and conditions of funding.
+As accounting officer, I confirm that the corporation has had due regard to the framework of authorities governing regularity, propriety and compliance and the requirements of the college's accountability agreement, funding agreements and contracts with ESFA and DfE, and has considered its responsibility to notify ESFA of material irregularity, impropriety and non-compliance with those authorities and terms and conditions of funding.

-I confirm on behalf of the corporation that after due enquiry and to the best of my knowledge I am able to identify any material, irregular or improper use of the funds by the corporation or material non-compliance with the framework of authorities and the terms and conditions of funding under the corporation's grant funding agreements and contracts with ESFA or any other public funder.
+I confirm on behalf of the corporation that after due enquiry and to the best of my knowledge I am able to identify any material, irregular or improper use of the funds by the corporation or material non-compliance with the framework of authorities and the terms and conditions of funding under the college's accountability agreement, funding agreements and contracts with ESFA and DfE, or any other public funder.
 This includes the elements outlined in the "Dear accounting officer" letter of 29 November 2022 and ESFA bite-size guides.

-I confirm that no instances of material irregularity, impropriety, funding non-compliance or noncompliance with the framework of authorities have been discovered to date.
+I confirm that no instances of material irregularity, impropriety, funding non-compliance or non-compliance with the framework of authorities have been discovered to date.
 If any instances are identified after the date of this statement these will be notified to ESFA.